rrwick/Bandage/README.md

 If your graph consists of many separate disconnected subgraphs (i.e. there are many small groups of contigs that have no connections to the rest of the graph), then your k-mer size may be too large.
 Alternatively, if your graph is connected (i.e. all contigs are tied together in a single graph structure) but is very dense and tangled, then your k-mer size may be too small.

 When assembling 100 bp reads in Velvet, a k-mer of 51 would be a good starting point, and then adjust up or down as needed.
-SPAdes conveniently conducts assembly multiple times using different k-mers, so you can look at the FASTG files for each assembly (in folders named like K21, K33, etc.) to find the best graph for viewing in Clewview.
+SPAdes conveniently conducts assembly multiple times using different k-mers, so you can look at the FASTG files for each assembly (in folders named like K21, K33, etc.) to find the best graph for viewing in Bandage.

 ## Contributing